 Native Skyways to Success (NS2S) participants will interact with peers from multiple tribal communities.
 Over 170 tribal nations are represented at Fort Lewis College from as far north as the Arctic Circle to the Southern reaches of the eastern seaboard.
 You will build community through experiential development, and focus on building academic capital within the College community so that your first year of college is a success.

 You will have the opportunity to engage with faculty members and build relevant skills such as how interpret a syllabus, a crash course on how to use theFort Student Portal, and how to navigate academic resources and network with mentors.
 Additionally, you will engage with the Four Corners area through an indigenous lens and have a ton of fun along the way.
 This program will be led by the Native American Center staff members and current student leaders.
-The program is focused on supporting first-year FLC students (entering freshman and transfer).
+The program is focused on supporting incoming first-year and transfer students.

 For more information, please contact Alyssa Tapaha at firstname.lastname@example.org or 970-247-7395.

 Number of students: 50

 Student cost: $50

 During the morning, you will move in and get settled into your assigned rooms.
 In the afternoon, you will participate in team building exercises provided by the Red Eagle Challenge based in Shiprock, NM.

 You will focus on preparing for college academics in the morning.
 The afternoon will be focused on wellness activities designed to assist you in building healthy habits as you transition into college.
 You will have a chance in the late afternoon to explore Durango so you can become more acquainted with the community.

 The day will begin with academic preparation for college.
 A speaker will talk with you about succeeding in college from an indigenous perspective.
 After the morning sessions, you will have the opportunity to learn about our Diversity Collaborative resource centers followed by a hike in the surrounding area.